WhiteBlackGoose/dotfiles/README.md

 ### Features for developers

-- Suggestions for C#, Rust work
+- Suggestions for C#, Rust, C work
   - Semantic completions pop up as you type
   - Disable errors/warnings with `Ctrl+q`
   - Enable list of errors and warnings in a file with `Ctrl+p`
 - Suggestions for F# work
   - Not tested extensively though.
 Activate them with Ctrl+space
-- Warnings and errors for C#, Rust, Python
+- Warnings and errors for C#, Rust, Python, C
   - With virtual text (which appears on the same line with error)
   - Works for both themes
 - Quick fixes for C#